riblidezso/sps/README.md

+#SPSFAST  A fast library for Stellar Population Synthesis

+The basis of the program is the GALAXEV population synthesis code, and models.
+The code was ported to C++, and OpenCL for GPU and multithreaded CPU parallelisation.
+It can generate a galaxy spectrum in 1 millisecond on a GPU and 10-20ms on 1 CPU core.
+It support user defined star formation history and exponential star formation.
+The library also contains a Markov chain Monte-Carlo fitter.
+A python wrapper helps to generate spectra in a very convienient and still extremely fast way.

 ## Compilation

 - If you have the opencl header and libs, please set their location in the Makefile.
 After that you can make everything.